 Getting To And From The Airport

 Budapest's airport shuttle bus (100E) connects the city center (Deák Ferenc Square) with Ferenc Liszt Airport.
 The trip takes about half an hour, and with a €3 (HUF900) one-way ticket, it's the cheapest way to get in and out of the airport.
 You can purchase a ticket ahead of your trip through an app, or at the vending machines by the stations, which accept both credit cards and Hungarian forint, except for the Kálvin Square station, where you can only pay with local currency.

 The shuttle buses run every 10 minutes throughout the day.
-Their only downside is that they can get uncomfortably crowded—on your way back to the airport, try leaving from the Deák Square station to be able to grab a seat, or at least a half-decent spot. .
+The only downside is that they can get uncomfortably crowded—on your way back to the airport, try leaving from the Deák Square station to increase your chances for an open seat or at least a half-decent spot.

 As for taxis, note that there's no flat-rate service to and from the airport.
 All licensed cabs (see more below) will use a meter, and depending on your final destination, the fare will be anyhwere between €25 (HUF7,500) and €35 (HUF10,500).
 If you prefer the comforts of a scheduled pickup to or from the airport, you can book a taxi in advance from Taxi2Airport, which will cost around the same.